LDNGuide

 $$$$Perfect For:BrunchDelivery

 On the surface, a US-style diner in Dalston might sound like an awful concept dreamed up by someone with a trust fund and nobody who will tell them the truth.
 But Hash E8 actually makes very tasty food that also happens to be perfect for smashing after a heavy night.
-True to the diner theme, you’ll find filter coffee and classics like french toast, pancakes, and a chorizo and sweet potato hash that will cure what ails you.
+True to the diner theme, there’s filter coffee and classics like french toast, pancakes, and a chorizo and sweet potato hash that will cure what ails you.

 South